The accuracy problem

 Know your FCRA rights

-Why removal is sometimes better than correction
+Why removal often beats correction

 How do data brokers get information wrong?